IConE: Batch Independent Collapse Prevention for Self-Supervised Representation Learning: Experiments

 \subsection{Experimental Setup}

-\textbf{Training and Evaluation Protocol.} All self-supervised methods are pretrained using identical encoder architectures (ViT-Small\cite{dosovitskiy2020image} for 2D, ResNet-18\cite{he2016deep} for 3D), augmentation pipelines, optimizers, learning-rate schedules, and training durations.
+\textbf{Training and Evaluation Protocol.} All SSL methods are pretrained using identical encoder architectures (ViT-Small\cite{dosovitskiy2020image} for 2D, ResNet-18\cite{he2016deep} for 3D), augmentation pipelines, optimizers, learning-rate schedules, and training epochs.
 We evaluate learned representations via linear probing on frozen features, reporting top-1 balanced accuracy.
 Results are averaged over 5 random seeds, and all methods share the same dataset splits and subsampled subsets for fair comparison.
-Full training details and hyperparameters are provided in Appendix~\ref{sec:appendix:training}.
+Full training details and hyperparameters are provided in Appendix A.

-\textbf{Datasets.} We utilize the MedMNIST v2 benchmark collection~\cite{medmnistv2}, which provides standardized medical imaging datasets spanning diverse clinical domains, imaging modalities, and classification tasks.
-Unlike synthetic benchmarks, MedMNIST datasets are derived from real clinical sources and capture the heterogeneity encountered in practice including varying image quality, class distributions, and domain-specific visual patterns.
+\textbf{Datasets.} We utilize the MedMNIST+(v2) benchmark collection~\cite{medmnistv2}, which provides standardized medical imaging datasets spanning diverse clinical domains, imaging modalities, and classification tasks.
+Unlike synthetic benchmarks, these datasets are derived from real clinical sources and capture the heterogeneity encountered in practice including varying image quality, and domain-specific visual patterns.
 This diversity makes them well-suited for evaluating method generalization across biomedical imaging applications.
 Each subset is sampled once and reused across all methods.